rradczewski/ymmv/_drafts/expect-redux-better-interaction-tests-with-redux.md

 ## Testing pains

 The thing with both libraries is, that while they are very expressive in their own lingo, you have to leave the simplicity of `redux` and `redux-thunk` behind.
 You eventually find yourself building generator-functions (`redux-saga`) or composing functions that transform emitted actions (`redux-observable`).
-These sagas or epics are fed into a `runSaga` or `runEpic` function that runs after the reducers in `redux` did their thing.
+These sagas or epics are fed into a `runSaga` or `runEpic` function when you construct the store and then run after the reducers in `redux` did their thing.
 The connection between dispatching an action and starting a process because of that gets lost in the framework.

 While `redux-thunk` allows you to wait for a `Promise` to resolve, as the return value of your effect is passed back through the `dispatch` call, both `redux-saga`[^1] and `redux-observable`[^2] will not pass the result of a process back to your `dispatch` call.
 This isn't necessarily bad, but it again forces you to rethink how you build your application around asynchronously running processes.
 A very common example of this is navigating to another page after a process is finished - you'll find yourself connecting `redux` with the browser router to solve that one, either by passing `history` around or with [`redux-saga-router`](https://github.com/jfairbank/redux-saga-router) or [`connected-react-router`](https://github.com/supasate/connected-react-router).